 - Daily bushwalk

-Nkorho Bush Lodge is a small, moderately priced and popular game lodge, which offers excellent game viewing.
+Nkorho Bush Lodge is a small, moderately priced and popular game lodge that offers excellent game viewing.
 This 4-star lodge is beautifully located overlooking a wide-open plain and waterhole, which has a permanent live webcam installed.

-Twelve guests can stay in a choice of six stylish, comfortable en-suite thatched chalets or the luxurious honeymoon suite.
+Guests can stay in a choice of six stylish, comfortable en-suite thatched chalets, a family chalet that sleeps four or the luxurious honeymoon suite.
 Some of the chalets face the watering hole and all have ceiling fans (no air-conditioning).
 The lodge and its suites are decorated in natural wood tones with rustic wood furniture.
 The suites' cool stone floors and a light breeze through the mosquito proofed windows ensure a welcome refuge from the African heat.
 The chalets have an inside and outside shower as well as a wonderful, deep round bath to relax in.

 Game viewing activities